adap/flower/examples/pytorch-federated-variational-autoencoder/README.md

 framework: [torch, torchvision]
 ---

-# Flower Example for Federated Variational Autoencoder using Pytorch
+# Federated Variational Autoencoder with Pytorch and Flower

 This example demonstrates how a variational autoencoder (VAE) can be trained in a federated way using the Flower framework.

-## Project Setup
+## Set up the project

+### Clone the project

 Start by cloning the example project: